dhellmann/pymotw-3/source/shutil/index.rst

     :caption:
     :start-after: #end_pymotw_header

-The semantics are similar to those of the Unix command :command:`mv`.
+The semantics are similar to those of the Unix command ``mv``.
 If the source and destination are within the same file system, the source is renamed.
 Otherwise the source is copied to the destination and then the source is removed.